Skip to main content

 1. In the Clerk Dashboard, navigate to the Sessions page.

-3. In the modal that opens, you can add any claim to your session token that you need.
+2. Under Customize session token, in the Claims editor, add any claim you need to your session token.
 For this guide, add the following:

 {